paulmillr/ostio/README.md

 # Ostio
 Your open-source talks place.

+Ostio ("open-source talks") is a forum for open-source projects and the best place for discussing project stuff with other users.
+It is tightly integrated with GitHub.
+The main ostio mission is to replace mailing lists.

 [![](http://brunch.io/images/screenshots/ostio.png)](http://ost.io/paulmillr)

 ## Stack
+The stack is cloned from [brunch with chaplin](https://github.com/paulmillr/brunch-with-chaplin) skeleton.
+Use brunch with chaplin if you want to build new application:

+`brunch new <project name> --skeleton git://github.com/paulmillr/brunch-with-chaplin.git`

 ### Brunch
 [Brunch](http://brunch.io/) is a html5 application builder that's agnostic to programming langs and frameworks.
 In this case,